Battle of Norton St Philip

-The Battle of Norton St Philip was a battle fought on June 27, 1685, during the Monmouth Rebellion in the village of Norton St Philip, in Somerset, England.
+The Battle of Norton St Philip was fought on 27 June 1685, during the Monmouth Rebellion in the village of Norton St Philip, in Somerset, England.
 The battle was the last victory for the rebel forces.

 Background

-Following the Battle of Keynsham on June 25, Monmouth and the rebels attempted to outmarch the Royal forces and advance towards London, marching east around Bath and reaching Norton St Philip on June 26.
+Following the Battle of Keynsham on 25 June, Monmouth and the rebels attempted to outmarch the Royal forces and advance towards London, marching east around Bath and reaching Norton St Philip on 26 June.
 The rebel army was exhausted and went into camp near the village, deploying pickets under Capt.
 Vincent from Wade's Regiment, and establishing a barricade on the roads to town.

-Feversham learnt of Monmouth's march eastwards on the afternoon of June 26 and ordered all the Royal forces and militia to muster at Bath.
-On the morning of June 27, having massing his forces at Bath, Feversham marched towards Monmouth's position with his advance units.
+Feversham learnt of Monmouth's march eastwards on the afternoon of 26 June and ordered all the Royal forces and militia to muster at Bath.
+On the morning of 27 June, having massing his forces at Bath, Feversham marched towards Monmouth's position with his advance units.